 - Research Assistant: UC Davis, 4/93 - 6/95.
 Funding by Apple Corp.
 Designed and implemented an

-intelligent information filtering system that automatically modeled the user and sorted incoming news
+intelligent information filtering system that learned how to model users and sorted incoming news

 articles according to predicted user interests.
-The technology used neural networks, statistical,
+The system was built with neural networks, statistical modeling,

-failures aboard NASA's Kuiper Airborne Observatory.
-This work involved the symbolic knowledge representation
+failures aboard NASA's Kuiper Airborne Observatory and Stratospheric Observatory for Infrared Astronomy.
+Used symbolic knowledge representation

 of the flight domain, acquisition of failure analysis knowledge from input text, and question/answer

 capabilities regarding failure detection and correction.
-The system was based on case-based
+The system was built on case-based

 reasoning techniques within a frame-based knowledge representation.